 - Laredo: Go here to learn how to apply for Laredo's Utility Relief Program (water only).

-- Tarrant County: Community Action Partners
+- Tarrant County: Apply for help through Community Action Partners.

 - Texas Comprehensive Energy Assistance Program (CEAP)